Certified ISO Company: What It Means and Why It Matters

 4. Management Review

-Leadership reviews system performance and confirms readiness.
+Leadership evaluates system performance and formally confirms readiness for certification.

 5. Certification Audit